folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. In the **Patron notice policies** pane, select the patron notice policy you want to delete.
 2. In the **patron notice policy details** pane, click **Actions > Delete**.
 3. In the **Delete Patron notice policy** dialog, click **Delete**.
 The policy is deleted and a confirmation message appears.
-Note that you will be unable to delete a patron notice policy that is being used in a circulation rule.
+Note that you cannot delete a patron notice policy that is being used in a circulation rule.

 ## Patron notice templates